quicwg/base-drafts/draft-ietf-quic-tls.md

 to the uses in TLS, a source of unpredictable values is used in QUIC for a variety of protocol elements, including stateless reset messages, stateless reset tokens, and PATH_CHALLENGE frames.
-An endpoint that employs a weak CS-PRNG forfeits many of the security properties that QUIC provides.
+An endpoint that employs a weak CSPRNG forfeits many of the security properties that QUIC provides.

 # IANA Considerations